 I was really surprised to see that there were other activities to do inside the MagiQuest building.
 We played indoor pirate themed mini-golf, attempted a laser maze, and also did our first mirror maze.

-So Much To Eat in Pigeon Forge for Families
+Where to Eat in Pigeon Forge for Families

 I don’t know about your family, but for us it is all about the food!
 We love to find family friendly restaurants that offer things unique to the area we are visiting.
 During our Pigeon Forge visit we ate at so many awesome places!

 At Frizzle Chicken Farmhouse Cafe you can try some of the best pancakes surrounded by singing chickens.
 This was so entertaining for the kids and they loved seeing the names of the chickens.
-Some of our favorites were Michael JordHEN, J.K.
-FOWLing, Cluck Kent, HEN Solo, and so many more.

 A few more of our favorite restaurants were The Old Mill and Big Daddy’s Pizza.
 The family friendly atmosphere was great and the food was delicious.
 It was so nice to find family friendly restaurants that made everyone happy.

 Mini-Golf themed to candy and sweets sounds like a dream but Crave, the indoor and outdoor mini-golf, is for real.
 This is a kids dream with the large confectioneries and a fun course.

 Crave’s course was family friendly and we each had a chance to celebrate our wins!
 One thing to know is part of the course is outdoors and with limited shade.
 Plan to visit early in the day or late in the evening.